Shishkabugs

 Shishkabugs is a 1962 Warner Bros.
 Looney Tunes animated short directed by Friz Freleng.
 The short was released on December 8, 1962, and stars Bugs Bunny and Yosemite Sam.
 The title of the short is a play on shish kebab, a culinary dish.

 Plot

-Cook Yosemite Sam presenting a dinner before the King.
+Cook Yosemite Sam presenting a dinner before the King (a Charles Laughton caricature).

-Yosemite Sam serves as the beleaguered royal chef to a petulant king, while enduring daily demands for meals while contending with the king's volatile temperament.
+Yosemite Sam serves as the beleaguered royal chef to a petulant king, and while pushing a cart full of groceries he complains about enduring the king's daily demands.
 When tasked with preparing hasenpfeffer (rabbit stew), a dish unfamiliar to him, Sam seeks assistance and encounters Bugs Bunny, who innocently seeks diced carrots.

 Exploiting Bugs' naivety, Sam ensnares him in a culinary deception, convincing him of a royal dinner invitation.
-Subsequently, Bugs finds himself unwittingly trapped in a cooking pot, only to ingeniously evade his predicament and depart unscathed.
-As Sam's scheme unravels, the king is subjected to comedic mishaps, culminating in Sam's arrest and imprisonment.
-Bugs assumes the role of royal chef, presenting a giant carrot disguised as hasenpfeffer, amusingly tricking the king.
+Subsequently, Bugs finds himself unwittingly trapped in a cooking pot, only to evade his predicament and depart unscathed.
+As Sam's scheme unravels, the king is subjected to comedic mishaps, culminating in Sam's arrest, imprisonment and possible future execution (he is marched past a statue of an axe-wielding armoured man).
+Bugs assumes the role of royal chef, presenting a giant carrot disguised as hasenpfeffer, tricking the king.

-This narrative concludes with Bugs' playful commentary on the triumph of wit over royalty.